RostakaGmfun/rostakagmfun.github.io/_posts/2015-08-22-uploading-rpi-kernels-over-uart.md

 However, this appears to be rather cumbersome, so I've came up with an idea of writing tiny bootloader over UART (Universal Asynchronous Raceiver/Transmitter) for personal purposes.
 The source code is, as usual, on [github](https://github.com/RostakaGmfun/rpi-uart-boot).

-Using the bootloaer is pretty simple: just copy the `kernel.img` to MicroSD and upload your own kernels using `rpi-uart-boot.py` tool.
+Using the bootloader is pretty simple: just copy the `kernel.img` to MicroSD and upload your own kernels using `rpi-uart-boot.py` tool.
 The image will be loaded into `0x8000` address, just like the GPU bootloader does.
 For more detailed instruction you can refer to `README.md` file in the root of source code repository.